Nayjest/Grids/README.md

 ## Upcoming Features
 * Autodetecting columns based on Eloquent model (if not specified)
 * Builtin output formatters for different column types
-* Using simple php arrays to configure grids
 * Working with json data sources via ajax
 * Demo application with Laravel 5